List of Suits characters: Katrina Bennett

 Ultimately, her actions against Mike lead her to be left to only work with Louis, to whom she had initially refused a request to be his personal associate.
-Louis eventually gives in and gives her a case to work on, becoming his protege.
+Louis eventually gives in and gives her a case to work on, and she becomes his protégé.
 After she and Mike are forced to work together on Louis's case and they come up with a solution, she tells Louis that Mike deserves the credit.
 Katrina and Mike call a truce, though she assures him that her allegiance is now to Louis.
 Her loyalty to Louis gets her fired by Jessica in the season 3 episode "Know When to Fold 'Em", but Rachel is able to convince Jessica that Katrina was not at fault, and she is soon reinstated.

 In season 4, she helps Louis navigate through the Gillis Industries takeover battle, and his dealings with Charles Forstman, even forging a document to cover up Louis's part in the tax evasion on Forstman's behalf.
 In the episode "This is Rome", she gives the recently fired Louis information that allows him to steal a Pearson Specter client, which is a condition of Louis's offer of a senior partnership from Robert Zane.
 She assumes that she will be Louis's associate at his new firm, and is therefore not bothered when Jessica finds out and fires her—that is, until Jessica reveals that Mike was able to win the client back, meaning Louis will not be getting the job he was promised.
 Later in the season, Rachel gets the presently unemployed Katrina a job at her father's firm.

 In season 5, Katrina reappears while Mike is at the offices of Rand Kaldor Zane, to help him work on Mike and Robert Zane's class-action lawsuit against Kelton Insurance.
 In season 6, Katrina is lured back to the struggling Pearson Specter Litt firm, after Louis convinces her she will have a much quicker path to senior partner at her old place of employment.
 She makes senior partner at Zane Specter Litt in season 8.
 Katrina is fired by special master Faye Richardson in the penultimate episode of the series (season 9), but is rehired following Faye's exit and promoted to name partner in the series finale.